liquinlab/elm-smile/docs/randomization.md

 Seeding is also useful for testing: we can easily reconstruct the exact same trials/stimuli/conditions over and over again.

+Finally, seeding helps prevent randomization errors that can happen when a participant accidentally refreshes the page or leaves the page and comes back later. **Without** seeded random number generation, a View that randomly presents will likely present a different image when the page is refreshed.
+**With** participant-specific seeded random number generation, the View will always present the same image when re-visited by the same participant.

-In <SmileText />, seeding happens automatically upon entry into a **route** (see [Timeline](/timeline) for more on routes).
+In <SmileText />, seeding happens automatically when the website is first launched, then again upon entry into each **View** (see [Timeline](/timeline) for more on Views and navigation between them).
 Seeds have two components.
 The first component is a random character string we'll call the "seed ID," generated for each participant.
 The second is the name of the route that is currently being displayed.
 Each time a given route is entered (or re-entered), the random number generator will be seeded with the route-specific, participant-specific seed.
+This means that the study will be fully randomized for each participant with a new, unique seed.
+As a result, everything will be fully randomized _across_ participants, but completely reproducible _within_ a participant's session.

 So for example, for a participant with seed ID `a5c40328-0625-4353-bab1-05612539dcc3` who enters the route `instructions`, the